lmc2179/lmc2179.github.io/drafts/isoforest.md

 Find out what a "normal" unit looks like

 Predictive application: Calibrate level of error vs similarity to training set (???)
+OR identify when the distribution of X is changing

 Anomaly detection application